Species We Grow

 Gold Oyster • Pleurotus citrinopileatus

 Gold oyster originated in Asia but has since spread around the world and can be found in forests in the US.
 It is tolerant of a wide range of temperatures which makes it a flexible mushroom to cultivate.
 Commonly mistaken for chanterelle, it also possesses a strong, rich shroomy flavor and delicate texture.
-Before it’s harvested it smells sweet and floral like honey nut cheerios.
+Before it’s harvested, it smells sweet and floral like honeynut cheerios.
 Due to its delicate texture, it is prone to drying out in refrigeration and should be used quickly.

 Lion's Mane • Hericium erinaceus

 This mushroom can be found growing on hardwoods in early winter, in many places around the world.
 We find them in Tallahassee from December to March.
 They have been in the limelight for years now due to their medicinal properties.
 Research suggests Lion's Mane contain compounds that encourage the production of Nerve Regrowth Factor in the human brain.
 As a culinary mushroom it is often misunderstood do to its spongy, almost tofu like texture.
 It is a fantastic imitation of crab, scallops and even steak and chicken in the right hands.
-An added bonus to Lion’s Mane is a very long shelf life due to its density and low surface area.
+An added bonus is Lion's Mane's very long shelf life due to its density and low surface area.

 Phoenix Oyster • Pleurotus pulmonarius